-ADMISSION PROCESS FOR DEGREE, CERTIFICATE AND CERTIFICATION PROGRAMS
+ADMISSION PROCESS FOR DEGREE, CERTIFICATE, AND CERTIFICATION PROGRAMS

-Applications to the College of LifeLong Learning include:
+Applications to the College of Adult Professional Studies include:

-- 1. Completed and signed application form; - Official transcript from an accredited secondary school or the GED.
+- 1. Completed and signed application form; - 2.
+Official transcript from an accredited secondary school or the GED.
 A secondary school transcript must be submitted only if a student has earned fewer than 24 college credits at previous accredited institutions; - 3.
-Official transcripts of previously attended colleges. - 4.
-If the applicant graduated from secondary school within the past three years, the applicant must submit scores on the SAT or on the ACT.
+Official transcripts of previously attended colleges.

 In addition, students whose primary language is not English must submit results of the TOEFL or IELTS.
 This requirement is waived if applicants have documentation that they graduated from an English language academic institution.

-Students who attended foreign schools must have their transcripts evaluated by World Education Services (WES), or the Commission on Graduates of Foreign Nursing Schools (CGFNS).
-More information is available in the Office of the College of LifeLong Learning.
+Students who attended foreign schools must have their transcripts evaluated by World Education Services (WES), Educational Credential Evaluators (ECE), or the Commission on Graduates of Foreign Nursing Schools (CGFNS).
+More information is available in the Office of the College of Adult Professional Studies

-Normally, a maximum of 72 credits may be accepted in transfer for CLL students, thus enabling the student who holds an associate degree in a compatible liberal arts program to enter the college with junior status.
+Normally, a maximum of 72 credits may be accepted in transfer for CAPS students, thus enabling the student who holds an associate degree in a compatible liberal arts program to enter the college with junior status.

-If the applicant was enrolled in a post-secondary institution within the past five years and had a grade point average below 2.0 they will be reviewed by the Dean of the College of LifeLong Learning on a case-by-case basis for admission.
+If the applicant was enrolled in a post-secondary institution within the past five years and had a grade point average below 2.0 they will be reviewed by the Dean of the College of Adult Professional Studies on a case-by-case basis for admission.